ryanfaerman/fsm/Readme.md

 (switch from `bool` to `error`).

 Basically, you can define more complex `rules` to guarantee that the flow you are using is sane according to the finite state machine.
+Designed to both test a machine flow, and stay on a defined machine flow.

 ## Install